 The Requesting Party will be required to resolve the Incident in accordance with the Incident Target Resolution Time described in the TMAD, whilst providing timely updates to DCC’s Service Management System.
 Once the Incident has been resolved, the Requesting Party will regenerate and resubmit the Migration Group File to the S1SP if the Migration Authorisation is still valid.

+If this results in the affected SMETS1 Installations not being processed whilst the Migration Authorisation remains valid, those SMETS1 Installations will fail at a subsequent step during Migration.

+The following supplier facing report, detailed in the Migration Reporting Regime, confirms the Reason Code as per Appendix A.1:

+Report 6 – ‘Migration Authorisation Outcomes for the Previous Migration Day’.

-If the Migration Authorisation is no longer valid, the SMETS1 Installations will need to be rescheduled in a subsequent Migration Week.
+If the Migration Authorisation is no longer valid, the SMETS1 Installations will need to be rescheduled by the supplier in a subsequent Migration Week.

 Migration Group Encrypted File whole file validation error